Exotic plants, shrubs and trees

 White to pale blue flowers followed by decorative, 1 inch red berries.
 Spiny plant, about 1 to 1,5 m high.
 Click on photos for details.
 Fruits are edible but rather bland.
 Blooms from July until frosts.

-Packet of 15 seeds: $1,49
+Packet of 15 seeds: $2,49

 Lycium - Chinese Boxheart

 Small 3 foot shrub with edible red berries.
 Fruits are consumed fresh or dried like raisins.
 They are also used as an ophthalmic herbal medicine in China and were included more recently in some dietary supplements.
 The dried berries taste somewhat like cranberries and have a very high content of beta carotene.
+Aka: Chinese boxthorn, Matrimony vine.

-Dried fruits, real size
+Dried fruits in real size

 Naranjilla